Factual/patchwork/README.md

 ### Create VersionEye Account

 [Signup](https://www.versioneye.com/signup?utf8=%E2%9C%93) for an account at https://www.versioneye.com/signup?utf8=%E2%9C%93.
-Make note of your API Key.
+Make note of your API Key and organization name.

-#### Initialize VersionEye Project

-Initialize your VersionEye project by uploading one of your dependency files from the sidebar of your VersionEye page (Projects >> --Create From Upload).
-If you click on the project (named after the file you uploaded), you can see the project key in parentheses next to "Name:" at the top of the page.
-Make note of this key.
-You can also change the project name if you wish by hitting the pencil button at the end of the line.
+The organization name is found at the top of your VersionEye dashboard when logged in and will be something like `[username]_orga`.

 ### Create a SlackBot